(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 Digital archive

-To date, the following corpora, digital catalogs and portals have been collected within the University of International Studies of Rome - UNINT, as research products of financed group projects (also with the collaboration of undergraduates and graduates of the linguistic area) by the University Research Commission.
+To date, the following corpora, digital catalogues and portals have been collected within Università degli Studi Internazionali di Roma – UNINT, as research products of financed group projects (also with the collaboration of undergraduates and graduates of the linguistic area) by the University Research Committee.

 Corpus MULPOLDIS

-Corpus MULPOLDIS (Multilingual Multimodal Political Discourse): starting from 2020 the CLC has concentrated its activity on the creation of a digital space for the archiving of corpora derived from master's thesis works in textual and pragmatic linguistics, linguistics of the languages of study, interpretation and translation which involved a collection of oral texts.
+Corpus MULPOLDIS (Multilingual Multimodal Political Discourse): starting from 2020, the CLC has concentrated its activity on the creation of a digital space for the archiving of corpora derived from master's thesis works in textual linguistics and pragmatics, linguistics of the languages of study, interpretation and translation which involved a collection of oral texts.

 Eurolect Observatory Multilingual Corpus

 Eurolect Observatory Multilingual Corpus (Eurolect Observatory Project): the multilingual corpus includes a total of 11 languages.
-UNINT financed the establishment of sub-corpus A and B of the following languages: French, English, Italian, Maltese, Polish and sub-corpus C (scientific manager: teacher Laura Mori) Sub-corpus A: 660 directives in 8 linguistic versions (1/1/1999 – 31/12/2008) concerning all EU policies; Sub-corpus B: national measures implementing the directives of sub-corpus A in France, Germany, England, Italy, Malta, Belgium, Spain, Poland.
-Sub-corpus C: rules of national origin in English, Italian, Spanish, German.
+UNINT financed the establishment of sub-corpus A and B of the following languages: English, French, Italian, Maltese, Polish and sub-corpus C (scientific manager: lecturer Laura Mori) Sub-corpus A: 660 directives in 8 linguistic versions (1/1/1999 – 31/12/2008) concerning all EU policies; Sub-corpus B: national measures implementing the directives of sub-corpus A in Belgium, England, France, Germany, Italy, Malta, Poland, Spain.
+Sub-corpus C: rules of national origin in English, German, Italian, Spanish.

-Dub-Talk Corpus (Dub-Talk Project): parallel corpus of transcriptions of dubbed TV series and films (scientific director: teacher Annalisa Sandrelli).
+Dub-Talk Corpus (Dub-Talk Project): parallel corpus of transcriptions of dubbed TV series and films (scientific director: lecturer Annalisa Sandrelli).

-TV-talk Corpus (TV-Talk Project): corpus in the direction of English > Italian and Italian > English including different genres and new translation methods, including voice-over (symil-synch) and subtitling (scientific director: teacher Annalisa Sandrelli) .
+TV-talk Corpus (TV-Talk Project): corpus in the combinations English > Italian and Italian > English including different genres and new translation methods, including voice-over (symil-synch) and subtitling (scientific director: lecturer Annalisa Sandrelli).

 Digital catalogues